Pricing, and specifically the issue of raising prices, is a very complicated part of eCommerce. It’s something merchants often think about with dread.

-For example, if you sell computers you could create a bundle that contains a computer, a mouse, and a keyboard.
-If you sell clothing then you could sell complete outfits together.
+For example, if you sell computers, you could create a bundle that contains a computer, a mouse, and a keyboard.
+If you sell clothing, you could sell complete outfits together.

 Here’s a sample bundle from Best Buy’s website:

 You can put this on your site as if it were a regular product, or you can add it on the bottom of your product pages as an upsell option.

 Zack is a social media enthusiast who loves all things digital.
 He is the inbound marketing manager at StoreYa where he spends his days searching for the newest social marketing scoop.
 If you’d like to chat with him, feel free to connect with him on any social platform.

-Recommended articlesBetter eCommerce Customer Acquisition: The Traffic Booster and its ‘Secret Sauce How an eCommerce Store Set Itself Up for Sustained Growth [Case Study] The eCommerce Marketing Strategy that Generated 40,000 Leads [Case Study] 6 Word of Mouth Marketing Tips to Get People Talking About Your Business
+Recommended articlesBetter eCommerce Customer Acquisition: The Traffic Booster and its ‘Secret Sauce Facebook Ads for eCommerce: 16 Strategies, Examples & Tips Google Ads for eCommerce: Everything You Need to Know 6 Word of Mouth Marketing Tips to Get People Talking About Your Business

 Powered by Facebook Comments